Risk-team icon

 Respond to an RFI

-If you don't agree with the RFI dispute, you can attempt to defend it.
-Note that you will have one attempt to submit all the necessary information.
+If you do not agree with the RFI dispute, you can try to defend it.
+Note that you have only one attempt to submit all the necessary information.
 After that, it is no longer possible to make any changes to the documents.
 To defend the dispute, you need to:

 1. Provide your defense documents.
 For each case, there is a template for you to fill in:

-2. Once you fill it in, save the document as a PDF file.
+2. After filling in the template, save the document as a PDF file.

-3. Submit it using our Disputes API or in your Customer Area.
+3. Submit the PDF file using our Disputes API or the Customer Area.

 Information Supplied